 Revised: July 2016

-We combine data on trade, production, and input use to document five facts about changes in the value added content of trade for forty-two countries from 1970 to 2009.
-We highlight five facts about changes in value-added relative to gross exports over time.
-First, the ratio of value-added to gross exports fell by roughly 10 percentage points worldwide [Fact 1].
-Across sectors, the ratio declined nearly 20 percentage points in manufacturing, but rose in other sectors [Fact 2].
+We combine data on trade, production, and input use to document five facts about changes in the value added content of trade from 1970 to 2009.
+We find that the ratio of value-added to gross exports fell by roughly 10 percentage points worldwide [Fact 1].
+Across sectors, the ratio declined nearly 20 percentage points in manufacturing, but rose in non-manufacturing sectors [Fact 2].
 Across countries, declines range from 0 to 25 percentage points, with fast growing countries seeing larger declines [Fact 3].
 Across bilateral partners, declines are larger for nearby partners [Fact 4] and partners that adopt regional trade agreements [Fact 5].
 What driving forces underlie these changes?
 Using a multi-sector structural gravity model with input-output linkages, we show that changes in trade frictions play a dominant role in explaining all five facts.
-Further, declines in frictions following trade agreements not only explain bilateral changes, but also account for 20\% of the global decline.

 July 2014 version is here.
 This paper is a heavily revised version of "Fragmentation and Trade in Value Added over Four Decades" (NBER Working Paper 18186).
 See also this research summary on VoxEU or the Free Exchange column in The Economist magazine.